Back to California

 Secure Youth Treatment Facility

-A place where young people who have committed crimes are treated for their mental or physical conditions that might make them dangerous to others.
+A place where young people who have committed crimes are sent for treatment and rehabilitation.

 Probable Cause Hearing

-A court hearing to decide if there is enough evidence to believe someone might be a danger to the public because of a mental or physical condition.
+A court hearing to decide if there is enough evidence to believe that a person should be kept in custody.

 Limits and Unknowns